A

 Entitlement

-The amount the VA will repay the lender if the borrower defaults on a VA loan.
+The amount the Department of Veterans Affairs (VA) will repay the lender if the borrower defaults on a VA loan.

 Equity